walles/px/README.md

 # TODO Misc
 * Put column headings at the top of each column
-* Add a first column with the name of the program; that's generally more interesting than the PID.
 * In the details view, list processes as `Name(PID)` rather than `PID:Name`.
 To humans the name is more important than the PID, so it should be first.